The boys are officially done with Kindergarten. It is hard to believe that it went by so fast. I had whip lash as it zoomed on by.

 They were recently preparing for his stem cell transplant only to get word that his diagnosis of a Chronic type of Leukemia was now being defined as an Acute Leukemia.
 The treatment is much more aggressive, and Gene is currently in the hospital.
 His Daughter, Elisha Basford, created a Caring Bridge site for her Dad to keep everyone updated on his progress.
 He should be in the hospital for chemotherapy for the next 4-6 weeks.

-clicking here.
+You can visit his caring bridge site by clicking here.
 The link will also be listed under my favorite links.

 Thank you for remembering Uncle Gene, Aunt Marilyn, Eddie, Jordan, Josh, Adam and Elisha in your prayers during this difficult time!